Why Is Tracking Hardware Assets Not Enough for Enterprise Operations?

-This is where decision infrastructure transforms Hardware Asset Management: from tracking assets to governing the decisions that create, maintain, and retire them.
+This gap is where Decision Infrastructure transforms hardware lifecycle management.
+Instead of only tracking assets, enterprises begin governing the decisions that create, maintain, and retire them.

 What is Decision Infrastructure in Hardware Asset Management?